usememos/dotcom/content/docs/contribution/development.md

 ---
-title: Contribute to memos
+title: Contribute to Memos
 ---

-memos is built with a curated tech stack.
+Memos is built with a curated tech stack.
 It is optimized for developer experience and is very easy to start working on the code:

 - It has no external dependency.
 - It requires zero config.